Archima20/Archima20/README.md

 A tech-savvy with a diverse background, merging design, technology, and data analytics expertise with programming languages.
 Experienced in project management, dedicated to supporting successful data-driven and cloud projects.
 Proficient in customer service, project management, and committed to agile principles.
 Skilled in provisioning, configuring, automating, monitoring, and supporting enterprise technical services.

 # About me:
-I'm a computer science Master`s student passionate about writing code, solving problems, and creating user-friendly software.
+I'm a computer science Master`s student passionate about writing code, solving problems, and creating user-friendly software

 💻 I  love learning & teaching.